Cultivating a positive body image (the way you view yourself) means first seeing through the lies. Would you believe me if I told you…

 A New Form Of Idolatry

 No one wants to believe her body was made strictly for the viewing pleasure of others, but that’s exactly the lie we are falling for, and it’s evident in the way we constantly think about how we look as we go about life.
-This mental state of worrying about your physical appearances has been dubbed “self-objectification,” but the Bible has another term for it: idolatry.
+This mental state of worrying about your physical appearance has been dubbed “self-objectification,” but the Bible has another term for it: idolatry.

 But the image you have in your head of what you think you should look like—flat tummy, trim thighs, mile-long legs, perfectly smooth skin with no lines or pimples—is literally a fantasy.
-You worry that guys won’t find you attractive and you peg yourself a failure, all because you don’t fit the fantastical image of what is considered beautiful.
+You worry guys won’t find you attractive and you peg yourself a failure, all because you don’t fit the fantastical image of what is considered beautiful.

 An Ineffective Trend

 It’s at this point that some girls and women will decide, “I’m gonna prove to everybody that I love my body, no matter its shape or size,” and so they dress themselves in bikinis, dresses with plunging necklines, and midriff-baring tops.
 Some post pictures on social media.
 It’s not uncommon to find group pictures of women of varying sizes all wearing bikinis.
-This is seen as empowerment in the fight against the notion that women’s bodies must fit a certain standard.
-Great argument, but wrong method, and here’s why: showing off your body by putting it in a skimpy piece of clothing…still makes it an object.
+This is seen as cultivating a positive body image, and empowerment in the fight against the notion that women’s bodies must fit a certain standard.

-The fact that you are brave enough to put yourself in a bikini in no way proves that you love your body.
-In fact, skimpy clothing is known to promote self-objectification because it makes you even more concerned with how you look, and draws even more eyes to yourself.
 If you find yourself falling for this latest of lies, I suggest you read The Bikini Tyranny of Body Positivity from the More Than A Body website (which is entirely dedicated to exactly what we’re talking about in this post).

-How Can Christian Teens Overcome Self-Objectification and Embrace a Positive Body Image?
+How Christian Teens Can Overcome Self-Objectification and Embrace a Positive Body Image

 1) Stop believing the lies and start demanding the truth.